The Stages of Grief

 Copyright © Pat McNees.
 Reprinted from DYING: A Book of Comfort, which you can order here.

-(Patrick O'Malley, Opinionator, Couch, NY Times, 1-10-15) The story of a woman's lost of her child and her inability to get through her grief.
+• Getting Grief Right (Patrick O'Malley, Opinionator, Couch, NY Times, 1-10-15) The story of a woman's loss of her child and her inability to get through her grief.
 "Based on my own and my patients’ experiences, I now like to say that the story of loss has three “chapters.”
 Chapter 1 has to do with attachment: the strength of the bond with the person who has been lost.
 Understanding the relationship between degree of attachment and intensity of grief brings great relief for most patients.
 I often tell them that the size of their grief corresponds to the depth of their love.

 Chapter 2 is the death event itself.
 This is often the moment when the person experiencing the loss begins to question his sanity, particularly when the death is premature and traumatic.
 Mary had prided herself on her ability to stay in control in difficult times.
 The profound emotional chaos of her baby’s death made her feel crazy.
 As soon as she was able, she resisted the craziness and shut down the natural pain and suffering.